relativty/relativ-osvr-plugin/README.md

-# relativ-core
+# relativ-osvr-core

-### Important ! ⚠ BEFORE LOOKING AT ANYTHING CHECK <a href="https://github.com/relativty/Relativ">Relativ</a>, the VR headset that relativ-core is designed for ⚠
+### Important ! ⚠ BEFORE LOOKING AT ANYTHING CHECK <a href="https://github.com/relativty/Relativ">Relativ</a>, the VR headset that relativ-osvr-core is designed for ⚠

 # Getting Started ⚡️
 ## Installation